group-nn-at-icmab-csic/WorMe/documentation/worme_manual.md

 The processing of the images is developed by the user in modification panel.
 Image must be converted from Red-Green-Blue (RGB) to grayscale, to binary image, in order to isolate in these the desired objects, which are the worms.

- We can operate with and analyze the objects in the binary image, for example isolating objects of interest, or analysising the morphology properties like length, circularity, area, etc. In WorMe there is many tools for operate with the objects, with the aim to obtain a mask in which we had the worms.
+ We can operate with and analyse the objects in the binary image, for example isolating objects of interest, or analysising the morphology properties like length, circularity, area, etc. In WorMe there is many tools for operate with the objects, with the aim to obtain a mask in which we had the worms.

 #### Image processing using MATLAB tools